bernardro/actor-youtube-scraper/README.md

   `subscribers`
   `details`

-- Limit the videos returned by upload date by entering friendly parameters like "2 weeks ago"
+- Limit the videos returned by upload date by entering date in an easy-read format e.g "2 weeks ago"
-- Limit the overall number of videos returned by entering a number like "50" videos maximum
+- Limit the overall number of videos returned by entering a number e.g "50" videos maximum

-Features **not** available in this scraper:
+Features **not** available in this actor:
 - Scraping comments on a video
 - Scraping channel details

 ## Input parameters
-The input of this scraper should be JSON specifying what to search for on Youtube.
+The input of this actor should be JSON specifying what to search for on Youtube.
 If this actor is run on the Apify platform a user friendly graphical interface will be provided for you to configure the scraper before running it.
 This actor recognizes the following fields: